robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 # Implementation

 Contrail-kube-manager is the glue that binds the kubernetes and Contrail world together.
-This daemon connects to the api server of Kubernetes cluster/s and receives all events from them.
+This daemon connects to the api server of Kubernetes cluster and receives all events from them.
 It coverts kubernetes events, including Network policy events, into appropriate Contrail objects.

 With respect to Kuberneter Network Policy, contrail-kube-manager will implement the following behavior: